omero/gatsby-casper/src/content/how-run-puppeteer-headless-chrome.md

 ---
-draft: false
-title: 'How to run Puppeteer using Cloud Functions'
 author: jmolivas
 excerpt: lorem ipsum bar/baz
 image: firebase-cloud-function-puppeteer.jpeg
-date: '2019-01-'
+date: '2019-01-01'
 path: ''
 tags: []
+draft: false
+title: How to run Puppeteer using Cloud Functions
-updated_at: '2019-07-17T05:55:08.855Z'
+updated_at: '2019-07-23T16:42:07.278Z'
 ---
 After following a discussion at the GatsbyJS discord space about running puppeter using a cloud function.
 I decided to give it a try and in this post I will share my experience.

 ### What is Puppeteer?

-Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+Puppeteer is a Node library which provides a high\-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default.

 ### Why Puppeteer?